-The pandemic acted as the tide that washed away all the thinga wrong with the system, people and the governments.
+The pandemic acted as the tidal wave that evoked all the things wrong with the system, people and the governments.
 One of them was the ever-existing embedded hate and stereotypes against the people of color.
 Along with the various ways of fighting racism, we can't underestimate the power of fashion here which has acted as an adamant force to call out such issues.

 When the world was affected by the deadly COVID-19 pandemic, none of us ever assumed that it would propel anti-Asian hate crimes and racism.
 When former US President Donald Trump used the word ‘China Virus’ to describe the coronavirus, the situation aggravated resulting in a wave of hate and xenophobia against the Asians.